tgstation/common_core/Species of the Galaxy/Moths/Culture.md

 ### Names

+>"Whatever."
+-The first moth to be granted Terragov citizenship, Whatever, choosing their legally recognized name

 Names hold significant importance within moth culture.
 According to folklore, names are inextricably bound to the owner, like a key to their soul that must be protected or face terrible consequences should anyone with ill intentions discover it.
 In more modern times, revealing one's own name has become a symbol of great personal trust.
 It is a matter so rarely discussed that it's not unheard of for some moths to forget their own name.

 For this reason, no official name is recognized on the fleet.
 Every citizen is assigned an identification number that will be used for all official matters.
 Colloquially moths address one another in various ways such as by nickname, rank, occupation, the ship they are serving on, physical attributes or mannerisms (examples: "Stutters", "Rude Bartender", "Ship Engineer", "One-Eye Captain").
 Ironically, this means moths will have not just one but several different names each depending on a specific context and you may even hear conversations between two moths talking about the same person using different names.
 This tends to cause confusion with outsiders, though the moths seem very well accustomed to this method, sometimes even using it with other races out of habit.